 Photo by Chris Tilney.

-A product of James Downing's, Defiance Brickyard,
+Made at James Downing's, Defiance Brickyard,

 Chesterton.
-Photo and info by David Kitching.
+Photos and info by David Kitching.

 Photo by Jim Stevens.